Aquaman: King of Atlantis

-Aquaman: King of Atlantis is an American three-part animated miniseries produced by James Wan for the streaming service HBO Max, based on the DC Comics character Aquaman.
-The series is produced by DC Entertainment, Warner Bros.
-Animation and Atomic Monster Productions.
+Aquaman: King of Atlantis is an American animated superhero comedy television miniseries produced by James Wan for the streaming service HBO Max, based on the DC Comics character Aquaman.
+The series is produced by Atomic Monster, DC Entertainment and Warner Bros.
+Animation.
 It is set after the events of Wan's 2018 DC Extended Universe (DCEU) film Aquaman, but is not canonical to the DCEU.

-The miniseries began on October 14, 2021 and subsequent episodes were released on a weekly basis.
+The miniseries began on October 14, 2021, and subsequent episodes were released on a weekly basis.
 It also aired as a feature-length film on Cartoon Network on May 14, 2022; the movie version was later released on DVD on June 21.
 It was originally set to air as part of the ACME Night block.

 The miniseries was removed from HBO Max in August 2022.

 Premise

-Alongside trusted allies Mera and Vulko, King Aquaman faces unscrupulous surface dwellers, ancient evils from beyond time, and his half-brother's attempts to overthrow him all to prove that he's the right man for the throne.
+Alongside trusted allies Mera and Nuidis Vulko, King Aquaman of Atlantis faces unscrupulous surface dwellers, ancient evils from beyond time, and his half-brother's attempts to overthrow him.
+Aquaman is trying to prove that he is the right man for the throne.